lburgazzoli/lburgazzoli.github.io/content/posts/2024-05-21_An_Apache_Camel_Alike_Routing_Engine_Written_in_GoLang_part_1.md

 - OCI Artifacts

 **_Notes:_**
-- **_the result of this work is by no mean expected to land in the official Apache Camel project or in any Red Hat Integration product_**
+- **_the result of this work is by no means expected to land in the official Apache Camel project or in any Red Hat Integration product_**

 # Background